KylTan/ektas-site-info/README.md

 * changed code so that the plugin section of the JSON reflects true slugnames so plugin 26 is compatible

 ### 0.5.4
 * restored copy button functionality

+### 0.5.5
+* Fixed mising and incorrect values within the Site Info JSON to be more accurate to original Site Health